SymfonyCasts/api-platform3/sfcasts/ep1/operations.md

 ## PUT vs PATCH

-And, most of the endpoints are pretty self-explanatory: get a collection of treasures, a single treasure, create a treasure and delete a treasure.
+Most of the endpoints are pretty self-explanatory: get a collection of treasures, a single treasure, create a treasure and delete a treasure.
 The only confusing ones are put versus patch. `PUT` says "replaces" and `PATCH` says "updates".
+That... sounds like two ways of saying the same thing!

-The topic of PUT versus PATCH in APIs is a hot topic.
-But in API Platform, at least today, PUT and PATCH work the same: they're both used to update a resource, and you'll see how they work as we go along.
+The topic of PUT versus PATCH in APIs can get spicy.
+But in API Platform, at least today, PUT and PATCH work the same: they're both used to update a resource.
+And we'll see them in action along the way.

 ## Customizing Operations

-So one of the things that you might want to do is customize or *remove* some of these operations... or even add *more* operations.
+One of the things that you might want to do is customize or *remove* some of these operations... or even add *more* operations.
 How could we do that?
 As we saw on the profiler, each operation is backed by a *class*.

-Back over on the `DragonTreasure` class, after `description`, add an `operations` key.
-Notice that I'm getting auto completion for these options because these are *named* arguments to the constructor of the `ApiResource` class.
+Back over above the `DragonTreasure` class, after `description`, add an `operations` key.
+Notice that I'm getting auto-completion for the options because these are *named* arguments to the constructor of the `ApiResource` class.
 I'll show you that in a minute.